 GAME NOTES (PDF)

-Fans can watch the game for a fee of $9.95, by clicking here.
+Baker fans can watch the contest for a fee of $9.95, by clicking here.